 First, let’s look at why the word “Czechia” came into existence.
-Although the first known usage of Czechia dates back to the mid-19th century, it wasn’t mentioned in any official capacity until after the split of Czechoslovakia, when the Czech surveying and mapping authorities mentioned it as a possible alternative to the “Czech Republic”.
+Although the first known usage of the term dates back to the mid-19th century, it wasn’t mentioned in any official capacity until after the split of Czechoslovakia, when the Czech surveying and mapping authorities mentioned it as a possible alternative to the “Czech Republic”.

-But the term was largely forgotten until a few years ago, when leading politicians, such as Czech President Milos Zeman, suggested the country should rebrand itself and choose Czechia as its official name (he even started using it in English language interviews, like one with the Guardian).
+But the term was largely forgotten until a few years ago, when leading politicians, such as Czech President Milos Zeman, suggested the country should rebrand itself and choose Czechia as its official name (he even started using it in English language interviews, like this one with the Guardian).

-Czechia was eventually considered as the best translation of the Czech version Česko, and became the official name of the country, registered as such by the United Nations, in 2016.
+Czechia was eventually considered as the best translation of the Czech version Česko, and became the official name of the country, registered as such by the United Nations in 2016.

-Another reason why the name has failed to catch on is because Czechia derives from the name of the tribe that settled in Bohemia (the country’s western half) in Medieval times, and used as an alternative name for the region (sparking the anger of residents from Moravia, the country’s eastern half, who felt left out under the rebranding).
+Another reason why the name has failed to catch on is because Czechia derives from the name of the tribe that settled in Bohemia (the country’s western half) in medieval times, and used as an alternative name for the region (sparking the anger of residents from Moravia, the country’s eastern half, who felt left out under the rebranding).

 After asking a few Czechs, it was easy to see what they make of the change.
 Lukas, a 33-year-old chef, told me that “it will always be the Czech Republic to me.
 I don’t know why it was changed”.

 To make sure, I did a little experiment of my own to see if anyone refers to it as Czechia.
 I showed colleagues, friends and acquaintances a picture of the Czech flag and simply asked “What country does this flag belong to?”
 All of them replied “the Czech Republic”.

 They should also lead by example, as many Czech officials still use “the Czech Republic” (or its Czech equivalent, Česká republika).
-But what seemed to be the consensus when chatting to Czech and native English speakers, was that nobody ever had a problem with using the “Czech Republic”.
+But what seemed to be the consensus when chatting to Czech and native English speakers, was that nobody ever had much of a problem with using the “Czech Republic”.
 And that they even enjoyed the uniqueness of the name.

 So, what’s your preference?
 Czechia or the Czech Republic?

-Written by Daniel Stokoe
+By Daniel Stokoe